kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 ## Nested If-Else

 In our previous discussion on basic structures, we noted that you can actually have a nested structure.
-The most common one is to have some sequential structure in one of the blocks inside either branch or iterative structure.
-This means the "code block A" when the condition is True may contain more than one statement but a few and they are all executed sequentially.
-However, such nested structure is not limited to only sequential structure.
+The most common type is to have some sequential structure within one of the blocks inside either a branch or iterative structure.
+This means that "code block A", when the condition is true, may contain more than one statement—just a few—and they are all executed sequentially.
+However, such a nested structure is not limited to only sequential structures.
 We can have a branch structure inside another branch structure.

-Recall our example of our cycling application.
+Recall our example of the cycling application.
 In our previous lessons, we drafted the following pseudocode.

 ```
 1. if the *average_cadence* is greater than or equal to *target_cadence*